New Topics in Sociology: Intimate Relationships

 Plagiarism Detection

 Turnitin plagiarism detection software is integrated within Quercus.
-It uses text matching technology as a method to uphold the University’s high academic integrity standards to detect any potential plagiarism.
+It uses text matching technology to uphold the University’s high academic integrity standards to detect any potential plagiarism.
 The terms that apply to the University’s use of this tool are described on the Centre for Teaching Support & Innovation web site.
 I am not comfortable with the widespread use of this software, which effectively provides large quantities of student work to a for-profit company whose future business uses may include using it to train machine learning and AI tools.
 Consequently, none of the assignments for this course are set for automatic review by Turnitin.
 However, if I have reason to suspect plagiarism, I may use this tool to detect plagiarism.

 If you object to your work being subject to review by Turnitin, add a comment when you submit your assignment.
 If I do find that we need to review your assignment for plagiarism and you have asked that I not use Turnitin, I will ask that you provide sufficient secondary material (e.g., reading notes, outlines of the paper, rough drafts of the final draft, etc.) to establish that the paper you submit is truly yours.
 If you cannot or decline to provide the requested documentation and do not consent to us using Turnitin for review, I will decline to mark the assignment.